jaivox/speech/jaivox/README.txt

 one of us asking questions and the Jaivox interpreter creating anwswers which are spoken through festival.

-The simplest test involves using the Java-based Freetts instead of festival.
-This can be found in apps/freetts, for instructions please see README_freetts.txt in that directory or http://www.jaivox.com/freetts.html.
+The simplest test involves the files in apps/1st.
+This is a complete program that uses Sphinx and Free TTS.
+See apps/1st/README_1st.txt for details on running this program.